 The Human Development Index (HDI), developed by the United Nations Development Programme (UNDP), serves as a comprehensive metric for ranking countries by their level of human development.
-By incorporating three fundamental aspects of human progress—health, education, and standard of living—the HDI provides a more nuanced view of development beyond mere economic growth.
-These dimensions are quantified through life expectancy at birth, a combination of expected and mean years of schooling, and Gross National Income (GNI) per capita, adjusted for purchasing power parity (PPP), respectively.
+By incorporating three fundamental aspects of human progress—health, education, and standard of living—the HDI provides a more nuanced view of development beyond economic indicators.

-This analysis delves into the latest findings from the UNDP’s Human Development Report 2023-24, examining HDI trends across countries and regions from 1990 to 2022—the most current year for which data are available.
+This article looks into the data from the most recent UNDP’s Human Development Report, examining HDI trends across countries and regions from 1990 to 2022—the most current year for which data are available.

 The rankings for 2022 highlights significant disparities in human development across the globe.
 At the top, Switzerland had a HDI score of 0.967, closely followed by Norway at 0.966, and Iceland at 0.959.
 Hong Kong, China (SAR), and Sweden rounded out the top five with scores of 0.956 and 0.952, respectively.